 Parcel Number(s) 202005402, 202005403, 202005404

 Site Size (acre) 0.48

-2030 General Plan Downtown
+General Plan Land Use Downtown

-Current Zoning Downtown General
+Zoning Downtown General

-Rezoning or Change to Land Use Required?
-No

-Proposed Zoning N/A

-Proposed General Plan Land Use N/A

 Vacant or Non-Vacant Vacant

-Yes, but zoning and density was changed since previous Housing Element
+Yes, but zoning and density was changed since previous Housing Element so by-right

-Repeat Site? so by-right requirements do not apply.
+Repeat Site? requirements do not apply.

 Density or Proposed Density (units per acre) Unlimited

 Realistic/Net Units 48 lower income

-No response received yet from property owner - included here because
+No response received yet from property owner - included here because although the sites

-Property Owner Interest in Residential Development? although the sites is vacant this is a small site less than 0.5 acres
+Property Owner Interest in Residential Development? is vacant this is a small site less than 0.5 acres

 This site is located on vacant lots in the downtown, which does not have a restriction on density.
 Unit number is based on trends in approved/built projects in the Downtown.
 This site is adjacent to recently approved Navigation Center project (116 units/acre, affordable), and proposed Sandpiper project (175 units/acre, mostly market rate).
-The site is also within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop, and is within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 33 on adoption of a corridor specific plan or inclusionary zoning overlay.
+The site is also within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop, and is within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC] and will benefit from Program 31 on adoption of a corridor specific plan or inclusionary zoning overlay.
 The site will also benefit from Program 5 for lot consolidation fee waiver for small sites.
 Table F-2 in Chapter F provides examples of successful small site consolidation in Oxnard.